javiercejudo/dejavideo/README.md

 video except the extension, and must be placed either in the same directory or in a subfolder `subs/`).
 - Custom controls.
+- Intuitive additions to Video.js: full screen on double click, autohide for control bar…
 - Fully functional without JavaScript.
 - Responsive design with beautiful columns.